OlivierLD/raspberry-coffee/RESTNavServer/README.md

 Java applets are being de-supported in more and more browsers, HTML and connected technologies keep improving their graphical capabilities (see [WebGL](http://learningwebgl.com/blog/), really [amazing](http://arodic.github.io/p/jellyfish/)).

+> Just to nail it down: we've all used Integrated Development Environments (IDE), considering that this is (or was) where
+> client side processing capabilities were needed.
+> Well, think again, and look at what [Cloud9](http://c9.io/) is capable of...

 Learning how to use graphical libraries (like `Swing`, `JavaFX`, and others) is not an easy task, it is demanding, it is long, and there is no standard way to do it.
 For example, moving from `Swing` to `JavaFX` or `SWT` pretty much requires a full re-write of your application.